grycap/oscar-landing/content/english/blog/post-guide-to-use-OSCAR.md

 OUTPUT_FILE="$TMP_OUTPUT_DIR/$FILE_NAME"
 ```

-If you just run a script like a program and don't need to add any files to the container, so this step and the first one are the same.
-In Dockerfile, you can comment on the line of COPY to make the image container lighter.
-But the dependencies will state the same.
+Suppose you can make your program run just with a script.
+You can change Dockerfile commenting the COPY line to make the image container lighter.
+The dependencies will be the same.